matthewlong29/PareAndFlourish_Site/_pages/reading-list.md

 <section id="the-energy-bus"> <!-- the energy bus -->
 	<div class="row">
 		<div class="col-sm-9">
-			<h4>The Energy Bus: 10 Rules to Fuel Your Life, Work, and Team with Positive Energy by John Sutherland</h4>
+			<h3>The Energy Bus: 10 Rules to Fuel Your Life, Work, and Team with Positive Energy by John Sutherland</h3>
-			<p>This self-improvement book takes a constructive approach to mundane everyday life.
+			This self-improvement book takes a constructive approach to mundane everyday life.
 Sutherland teaches us 10 rules to create a positive vision and culture of energy.
 The message is to find active ways to improve your life through positivity and problem solving.
-After all, “if you are complaining you can’t be thinking about or creating what you do want.”</p>
+After all, “if you are complaining you can’t be thinking about or creating what you do want.”
 		</div>
 		<div class="col-sm-3">
 			<div class="">